maxxiimo/the-front-end-manifesto/appendix-1.md

 #### Task 2: Remove Unnecessary Files

 Out-of-the-box Rails comes with a few files that should be deleted.
-Delete:
+After testing that your application works, delete:

 - public/index.html
 - assets/images/rails.png